strategineer/personal-website/content/books/2024-04-17/index.md

   isbn13: "9780441478125"
   year: "1987"
 star_rating: 5
-title: The Left Hand Of Darkness - 50Th Anniversary Edition
+title: The Left Hand Of Darkness
 ---

 **The king was pregnant.**